Azure-Samples/active-directory-dotnet-daemon/README.md

 1. In the list of pages for the app, select **API permissions**
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected
-   - In the list of APIs, select the API `todoListService_web_daemon_v1`.
+   - In the list of APIs, select the API `todoListService_web_daemon_v1`
      - In the **Application Permissions** section, ensure that the right permissions are checked: **access_as_application'**.
 Use the search box if necessary.
      - Select the **Add permissions** button
+1. You can remove the default permission **User.Read** as our client is a daemon app. there is no user.

-1. At this stage permissions are assigned correctly but the client app does not allow interaction.
+1. At this stage permissions are assigned correctly.
+However, by definition, daemon applications does not allow interaction.
 Therefore no consent can be presented via a UI and accepted to use the service app.
-   Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
+The tenant admin need to consent for the client to access your application. for this Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
    You need to be an Azure AD tenant admin to do this.